HigherOrderCO/Kind/DOCUMENTATION.md

   : Nat
 ```

-With one caveat: recursive occurrences must be applied to structurally smaller
+**Note: recursive occurrences must be applied to structurally smaller
 values, in order to prevent nontermination.
-Right now, though, while
-Formality's termination checker can prevent loops such as `λx.(x x) λx.(x x)`
-from being constructed (for example, through Russell's paradox), it still
-can't prevent loops from recursive calls.
-This feature is to be developed
-soon.
-Until then, type-checking recursive functions will raise a warning,
-signaling that Formality is unsure if your program halts.
+This will be detected via the
+upcoming termination checker, but is currently left up to the programmer**

-Note: while you can use recursive calls as much as you want, it is wise to
+While you can use recursive calls as much as you want, it is wise to treat them
-treat them as normal variables and use `move` to pass them to branches.
-This
+as normal variables and use `move` to pass them to branches.
+This can be a major
-can be a major optimization in some cases.
+optimization in some cases.

 Polymorphism
 ------------